MyHomeMyData/ioBroker.e3oncan/README.md

 * Currently only Linux based systems are supported.
 * CAN adapter is up and visible in system, e.g. as "can0" (use ifconfig to check).
 * Refer to open3e project for further details
-* **Make sure, open3e is not running during initial setup!** This could cause communication errors in both applications.
+* **Make sure, no other UDSonCAN client (e.g. Open3Eclient.py) is running during initial setup!** This could cause communication errors in both applications.

 All services provided by this adapter are based on device list of your specific Viessmann E3 setup.
 Therefore you have to follow following steps for first setup:

 **Configuration**
 * When installation of adapter has finished a confuration dialog will show up to configure up to two CAN bus adapters (tab "CAN ADAPTER")
-* Edit name of adapter and check the "Connect to adapter" checkbox at least the external adapter
+* Edit name of adapter and check the "Connect to adapter" checkbox at least for the external adapter
 * When you're done, press "SAVE" button to apply the changes.
 This step is **mandatory**.
 The instance will restart and connect to the CAN adapter.
 * Go to tab "LIST OF UDS DEVICES" and do a scan for devices available on bus by pressing the scan button. **This will take a few seconds.** You may watch the activities in a 2nd browser tab by looking on the logging info of the adapter.
 * You may change the naming of the devices at 2nd column.
 Those names will be used to store all collected data in ioBoker's object tree.
 Again press "SAVE" button when you did your changes.